mytunca/list-phone-numbers/README.md

-# list-contacts
+# List Your Phone Numbers
-Write your contacts in Google to a Google Spreadsheet by using Google Apps Script
+Write your phone numbers in Google Contacts to a Google Spreadsheet

 Hello!
 This is my first code in Github.
-This short code allows you to get a list of your contacts from Google Contacts and write it to a spreadsheet.
+This short code allows you to get a list of your contacts who have a phone number from Google Contacts and write it to a spreadsheet.

 All you need is:
 - to copy the code,